vudayani/spring-mcp-examples/github-lens/blog.md

 Now imagine the LLM orchestrating these interactions.
 With a single natural language command like, “Set up my app locally and deploy it to staging,” the LLM could seamlessly coordinate between these servers and execute the workflow for you.

-## MCP: Widening Horizons for AI Applications
+### MCP: Widening Horizons for AI Applications

-MCP isn't just about simplifying integrations.
-It opens doors to building intelligent agents, complex workflows and automations on top of LLMs.
-It enables developers to combine multiple tools, APIs, and data sources into cohesive workflows.
-This is particularly valuable in a world where LLMs are becoming central to everything from automating tasks to decision-making.
+MCP isn’t just about simplifying integrations.It opens doors to building intelligent agents, complex workflows and automations on top of LLMs.
+By combining tools, APIs, and data sources, developers can build more powerful, context-aware AI applications, from automating tasks to enabling smarter decision-making.

 ## Spring AI's Adoption of MCP